July 15, 2021

 Now, automotive players should adopt uniform cybersecurity standards to protect the connected cars they design and manufacture.
 These include the United Nations Economic Commission for Europe (UNECE) WP.29 cybersecurity standards, International Standardization Organization ISO 24089—Software Update Engineering standards, or the upcoming ISO 21434 Road Vehicles—Cybersecurity Engineering standards.

-These standards are key because advanced technologies and the increased connectivity of vehicles significantly increase the risk of cyberattacks.
+The above standards are key because advanced technologies and the increased connectivity of vehicles significantly increase the risk of cyberattacks.
 Additionally, in a vehicle, the risk of physical injury is added to the risk data loss.
 Successful cyberattacks could lead to financial and reputational damage as well as significant regulatory fines for manufacturers.

 Ultimately, cybersecurity standards and regulations such as WP.29 and ISO/SAE 21434 can benefit automotive industry stakeholders.
 By embedding a strong culture of cybersecurity, cyber risk quantification, risk management, governance, and technological controls and processes, these standards can help keep vehicles, drivers, and pedestrians safe.